Binay-dot/DublinAmbulanceResponseAnalysis/README.md

 - **Open Data Dublin** for providing high-quality public datasets
 - **Dublin Fire Brigade** for transparency in sharing operational data
-- **Master's Program Instructors** for guidance on analytical methodologies
+- **Rudi O'Reilly Meehan** for guidance on analytical methodologies
 - **Power BI Community** for DAX formula support and best practices

 ---